GNOME/gimp-macos-build/README.md

 ## Build process description

-To build GIMP/MacOS we are using [fork](https://gitlab.gnome.org/samm-git/gtk-osx/tree/fork-test) of the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx) project.
+To build GIMP/MacOS we are using [fork](https://gitlab.gnome.org/samm-git/gtk-osx/tree/gimp) of the [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx) project (`gimp` branch).
 Fork adds modules related to GIMP and some gimp-specific patches to GTK.
 Currently build is done using CircleCI.

 Because CircleCI is not supporting gitlab [yet] there is a [GitHub mirror](https://github.com/GNOME/gimp-macos-build) of this repository.